The fashion industry is dirty.

 Ultimately, this collection grew out of my love and reverence for the Earth.
 I have been growing all my own dye plants for seven wonderful seasons now while researching natural dyes and plant based color within my local bio-regions of Marin (CA), Sonoma (CA) and Ashland (OR).
 As my love for wild and farm-to-fiber color deepened, so did my interest in exploring smarter clothing design.

 I am now residing in beautiful Rhode Island where I’m continuing to explore the connection between “where” we live and what we “wear.”
 We are a small label and woman run business.
 Our clothes are all made-to-order to ensure that materials are not wasted.
-We don’t produce our clothing in a factory, but work within our local community where everything is sewn and dyed in-house.
+We work within our local community where everything is sewn, dyed and knit.
 Our clothes are simple and pure; free from synthetics, and designed to be worn year after year as everyday essential pieces.
 We use materials that come from nature that can safely be returned back to the Earth.

 I hope you love these pieces and wear them often.
 When you’re ready to let them go, simply bury them in your garden or add them to your compost pile.